-The pretrial hearing aims to resolve, narrow, or reduce the issues that must be tried in court.
-In the pretrial hearing, the prosecutor (ADA or assistant district attorney) will present their case to the defense attorney.
+The pretrial hearing tries to resolve, narrow, or reduce the issues that must be tried in court.

 Unlike what often we see on TV or in the movies, the purpose of pretrial is to share information and assess the strengths and weaknesses of each side’s case.

-By this time, the defense attorney has read the defendant’s paperwork and ensured that everything was done correctly from a procedural standpoint on the defendant’s behalf.
-The defense attorney will also consider either filing a motion to suppress or a motion to dismiss.
+By this time, the defense lawyer has read the defendant’s paperwork and made sure that everything was done correctly from a procedural standpoint on the defendant’s behalf.
+Depending on the paperwork the prosecutor gives the defense lawyer, the defense lawyer may also consider either filing a motion to suppress or a motion to dismiss.

-- Motion to suppress — The defense attorney asks the court to exclude evidence that will be offered by a prosecutor at trial because they believe it was obtained in violation of the defendant’s constitutional rights.
+- Motion to suppress — This is when the defense lawyer asks the court to exclude evidence that the prosecutor will offer at trial because they believe it was obtained in a way that violates the defendant’s constitutional rights.

-- Motion to dismiss — The defense attorney asks the court to dismiss the charges against the defendant due to lack of evidence.
+- Motion to dismiss — This is when the defense lawyer asks the court to dismiss the charges against the defendant because there isn’t enough evidence.

 Go to trial or enter a plea

-The defense attorney’s job is to give advice and let their client know their options — not to make decisions for them, but to lay out and explain their options in a way the defendant can understand.
+The defense lawyer’s job is to give advice and let their client know their options.
+They don’t make decisions for the client, but they do lay out and explain their options in a way the defendant can understand.
 They’re also an advocate for their client.

-Once the defense attorney has explained the charges to the defendant and reviewed the police report with them, discussed any potential prosecution and defense witnesses, and is satisfied that the defendant understands the case against them, they should decide on their defense strategy.
+Once the defense lawyer has explained the charges to the defendant and reviewed the police report with them, discussed any potential witnesses on both sides, and believes that the defendant understands the case against them, they should decide on their defense strategy.

-The defense attorney and prosecutor will then discuss what the District Attorney (represented by the ADA or prosecutor) wants in terms of sentencing.
-If the defense attorney were to present an alibi (excuse or explanation) for the defendant, then they have to let the prosecutor know at this point.
+The defense lawyer and prosecutor will then discuss what the District Attorney (represented by the ADA or prosecutor) wants in terms of sentencing.
+If the defense lawyer is going to present an alibi (excuse or explanation) for the defendant, then they have to let the prosecutor know at this point.

 Pretrial conference report

-The prosecutor and defense attorney then fill out a pretrial conference report, which has to be filed and given to the judge.
+The prosecutor and defense lawyer then fill out a pretrial conference report, which has to be filed and given to the judge.
 The report: